nasa-gibs/worldview/doc/data_download.md

 * `CollectionList`: Does not display any information on the map and presents a list.
 Use this for collections that do not have granules and only have a collection level entry.
+* `CollectionMix`: Handles layers which only have collection-level metadata and have different collections based on the currently-selected date.
+Uses "science" and "nrt" query flags to distinguish between "old" and "new" collections, respectively.
 * `DailyAMSRE`: Displays a single entry for a daily AMSR-E product.
 Since the metadata is too exact, this omits granules that happen to contain on a very small fraction of the day.